The nation’s first “death with dignity” law turns 20 this year. Since the six other states have affirmatively legalized medical aid in dying.

 - Mental Health Screening – Of 991 patients, 52 (5.3%) were sent for psychiatric evaluation to assess competence.

 - Race & Hospice – Most (953; 96.6%) patients were white and 92.2% were in hospice care.

 - Insurance & Education – Most (118, 92.2%) patients had insurance and 92 (70.8%) had at least some college education.
 Most (94%) died at home.

 - Duration – The estimated median time between medication intake and coma was 5 minutes (range, 1-38 minutes); to death it was 25 minutes (range, 1-6240 minutes).

 - Complications – Thirty-three (3.3%) patients had known complications.

-- Motivation – The most common reasons cited for desiring PAD were activities of daily living were not enjoyable (89.7%) and losses of autonomy (91.6%) and dignity (78.7%); inadequate pain control contributed in 25.2% of cases.
+- Motivation – The most common reasons cited for desiring PAD were activities of daily living were not enjoyable (89.7%)

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.